tumblenet/www.tumblenet.ga/README.md

 # Tumble Network Beta
-This is what we are planning to be the homepage
+This is what we are planning to be the homepage.

 to [@drbatmanwho] Please expand this README.md file.

 ## [Materialize](http://materializecss.com/), a CSS Framework based on material design